ruuda/blog/readme.md

     $ nix run --command $SHELL

-This will bring a `python3` on the path with the right requirements for font subsetting, as well as Stack, and tools for compressing images.
+This will bring a `python3` on the path with the right requirements for font subsetting, as well as the blog generator itself, and tools for compressing images.

-Build the generator, then build the site (requires fonts to be present):
+The generator gets built as part of the development environment, but you can also compile it manually with GHC if you like.
+Then build the site (requires fonts to be present):

-    $ stack setup
-    $ stack build
+    $ ghc -o blog src/*.hs # Optional
-    $ stack exec blog
+    $ blog

 [nix]: https://nixos.org/nix/